dinkzilla/mdl-ext/src/lightboard/readme.md

 &nbsp;6.
 Repeat steps 2..5 for each slide required.

 ### Example
-Lightboard with six slides, with ripple effect on each slide, no spacing between slides.
-Subscribes to lightboard `select` event.
+Lightboard with eight slides, ripple effect on each slide, no spacing between slides, subscribes to lightboard `select` event.

 ```html
 <ul id="lightboard-1" class="mdlext-lightboard mdlext-js-lightboard